 360-degree feedback allows each employee to understand how he’s viewed by his coworkers and managers.
 The best kinds provide inputs based on observable behaviors.
 The feedback tells you what skills and behaviors the organization wants to see you demonstrate to accomplish the mission, vision, goals, and live values.
 The input is firmly rooted in customer satisfaction.
 Employees often have a say in who will be their feedback provider and choose people they interact with regularly.

 The level of detail in feedback can vary from person to person, but it’s important to get balanced insights between too much effort and little effort.
 For example, if your manager told you how they felt you were doing, what they thought of your work ethic and how it could be improved and gave suggestions on how to complete your next task more efficiently.
 And if a peer reviewer said that a worker was friendly and always completed their portion of the project by their deadline, they would probably be considered an expert in giving constructive criticism.

 It provides constructive criticism and guidance to employees for improving their performance.
 It gives valuable insights related to the individual’s work and areas of improvement.
 The feedback is designed to help the employee improve performance and move up the corporate ladder.

 For an effective 360-degree feedback process to be carried out, the following steps must be taken:

-The 360 process is a self-assessment by the individual and a feedback session with their peers.
-The personality or style assessments are similar to the 360 in that they involve feedback.
+The 360-degree process is a self-assessment by the individual and a feedback session with their peers.
+The personality or style assessments are similar to the 360 degrees in that they involve feedback.
 Still, the difference is that the 360 improves an individual’s performance, whereas the personality or style assessments are used for something else.